The best smart bulb bargains of 2020: Philips, Lifx, GE, Wyze and more

 I've long held the opinion that smart lights are the most sensible entry point into the connected home.
 They're simple, they're relatively inexpensive, and you'll use them each and every day, complete with the convenience of automation and voice control.
-And don't even get me started on the perfect, flicker-free dimming.
+And don't even get me started on the energy savings, or the perfect, flicker-free dimming.

 If you're looking to make the upgrade, there are plenty of smart bulb options to consider, including a growing number of LED smart bulbs from reputable brands that cost $20 apiece or less.
 That's roughly the same price you would have paid for a plain old dumb LED just six or seven years ago.